PurpleKingdomGames/tyrian/docs/concepts/cmd.md

 The usual approach to handling effects (short for side effects) is to employ some sort of effect monad that captures your side effect as a lazy value.

 This is _exactly_ what a command (`Cmd`) does.
-While commands themselves are only Monoidal Functors*, they work using a Monadic `Task` implementation under the covers.
+While commands themselves are only Monoidal Functors*, they work using Cats Effect 3 under the covers.

 (* Meaning you can `map` over them, they can be combined together, and have an empty state `Cmd.None`.)

 So far, this is sounding like effect handling as usual.
-But no. Primarily because you never (or rarely) actually see the underlying `Task`.
+But no. Primarily because you rarely actually see the underlying effect type.

 ### Making things happen

-Commands take the form `Cmd[Msg]` which is to say that they represent some sort of side effect that can produce a message to be cleanly fed back into your single page application's `updateModel` function.
+Commands take the form `Cmd[IO, Msg]` (`IO` is used for illustrative purposes) which is to say that they represent some sort of side effect that can produce a message to be cleanly fed back into your single page application's `updateModel` function.

-Commands can be produced as part of a result of calling the `init` or `updateModel` functions, which both return a `(Model, Cmd[Msg])`.
+Commands can be produced as part of a result of calling the `init` or `updateModel` functions, which both return a `(Model, Cmd[IO, Msg])`.

 Here is an example in which, on receiving a message `Msg.LogThis`, we are not going to change the model, but we want to write to the browser's JavaScript console: